flightphp/docs/content/en/learn/security.md

 // Set the Strict-Transport-Security header to force HTTPS Flight::response()->header('Strict-Transport-Security', 'max-age=31536000; includeSubDomains; preload');

+// Set the Permissions-Policy header to control what features and APIs can be used Flight::response()->header('Permissions-Policy', 'geolocation=()');
 ```

 These can be added at the top of your `bootstrap.php` or `index.php` files.